 Director at Large

 Bob is a life-long Republican.
 He has served as a Precinct Captain in his home neighborhood since 2008, and served as Precinct Director for the Presidential Caucuses in both 2008 and 2012.
-Bob served as Site Manager for a Caucus site for the 2016 Presidential Caucus.
+Bob served as Site Manager for his Caucus site for the 2016 Presidential Caucus as well as the 2018 Elections.
 Bob serves as a Trustee for the Clark County Republican Central Committee, and is a member of the Nevada Republican Party Central Committee.

 Director at Large